Summer is almost upon us, and everyone in the UK will be hoping to make the most of the sunshine and head away for a well-deserved break.

 Wear trainers or comfortable shoes to give you the full control you need.

-If you've recently bought a new vehicle or hiring a car, you may be unfamiliar with all of the controls that come with it.
+If you've recently bought a new vehicle or hired a car, you may be unfamiliar with all of the controls that come with it.

 Check the indicators, lights, and windscreen wipers before setting off so you're not caught short if/when the weather conditions change.